Nomader Collapsible Water Bottle Review

 Thankfully, a quick soapy wash gets the exterior dirt off.
 Even though Nomader approves of dishwasher usage, we’ve found hand washing to be much more successful.
 With that being said, we HIGHLY recommend using a brush to safely clean the interior, as sneaky dirt may build up inside without you even realizing.
 We’ve been pretty good about cleaning ours on a day-to-day basis but have noticed a bit of dirt build up on the inside when letting a couple days slide by.
 Make sure to keep your bottles clean, people!

-We’ve found it’s 25 ounce capacity to be a perfect amount for sustaining hydration during average hikes and flights.
+We’ve found its 25-ounce capacity to be a perfect amount for sustaining hydration during average hikes and flights.
 Rarely have we been in a situation where you need more than 25 ounces of water—most of the time you’ll have an opportunity to refill it before you finish it.
 Just find a nearby water fountain and fill up when necessary!
-Utilizing this water bottle is also a great way to keep plastic water bottles out of the landfill—an additional thumbs up on our end!
+Using this collapsible water bottle is also a great way to keep plastic water bottles out of the landfill—an additional thumbs up on our end!

 Nomader puts a large claim on their bottle by saying it’s “leakproof guaranteed.”
 Usually we’d be skeptical, but we haven’t had one leak yet.
 You can see how it holds up over time in our usage timeline at the end of this review—although, we think it will do just fine from our testing thus far.
 The unique screw cap and lid design definitely does a fantastic job ensuring your water stays inside the bottle at all times.

-One thing we really do wish this bottle had is some insulation.
+One thing we really do wish this bottle had is some insulation—which is difficult to integrate with a collapsible bottle.
 Nomader says you can put both hot and frozen beverages in this thing, but silicone and steamy coffee don’t seem to mix well in our minds.
 We’ll stick with our water and ice cubes, thank you very much.
 On top of that, the lack of insulation means we’ve had to sacrifice our icy beverages for collapsibility.
 Worth it?
 It’s a tough call but we’ll let it slide for now.

 If the lack of insulation results in a not-so-wonderful lukewarm beverage, the wide mouth of the bottle is great for adding ice cubes whenever you’re feeling like a pick me up.